NoBlackBoxes/LastBlackBox/boxes/data/_lessons/Analog-to-Digital-Converters.md

-# Data: Analog to Digital Converters
+# Data : Analog to Digital Converters
 Moving signals from the analog world to the digital world requires converting a continuous voltage into discrete binary values.
 We can accomplish this with an analog to digital converter, or **ADC**, and here we learn how they work.

 ## [Video](https://vimeo.com/1033223967)